Trevor Canfield: Arizona Cardinals

-Canfield was one of the last picks of the 2009 NFL Draft, selected 254th overall by the Arizona Cardinals.
+Canfield was one of the last picks of the 2009 NFL draft, selected in the seventh round 254th overall by the Arizona Cardinals.
 He stayed with the Cardinals past the final round of roster cuts and into the regular season as a member of the practice squad before the Seahawks signed him to their active roster.

 New York Jets

 On August 5, 2011, Canfield signed with the New York Jets.
 He was waived on September 2.
 Canfield was re-signed to the team's practice squad on September 4.
 Canfield was released from the practice squad on September 19.

 Canfield was signed by the Jets to a reserve/future contract on January 21, 2012.
 He was waived on May 3.